AurelioMarquesVulcao/Globo-desafio-fullstack/README.md

 # GLobo Full Stack

-Para rodar os arquivos em python use python 3.7 ou superior.
+To run files in python use python 3.7 or higher.

 ### Question: 1
 one (array, target) must be used to call the target function.